 Of course, Andrew qualifies for an immediate income tax deduction for his future gift to us.
-The remainder is the amount expected to be in the trust at the end of the term-in this case, \$225,716.
-If deduction limits prevent Andrew from deducting the full \$225,716 in a single year, he can carry the deduction forward up to five successive years.
+The remainder is the amount expected to be in the trust at the end of the term-in this case, \$221,544.
+If deduction limits prevent Andrew from deducting the full \$221,544 in a single year, he can carry the deduction forward up to five successive years.

 Andrew originally purchased the property 30 years ago for \$80,000.
 If he sold the property, Andrew would have realized a capital gain of \$320,000 and paid taxes of \$76,160 (20% capital gains tax rate, plus the 3.8% Medicare surtax on investment income).
-But, by transferring the property to a charitable remainder trust, Andrew bypasses any immediate capital gains tax.
+But, transferring the property to a charitable remainder trust does not trigger capital gains.

-Based on an AFR of 4.8% and an annual payment.
+Based on an AFR of 1.2% and an annual payment.
 This rate changes monthly and will affect the amount of the deduction.
 The CRT in this example is a unitrust.
-All examples are for illustrative purposes only.